Sonic0/local-crontab/README.md

 local-crontab is a Python wheel and command line utility to convert a crontab, in a local timezone, into a set of UTC crontabs.
 It creates multiple UTC crontabs because of Daylight Saving Time.<br>
-This project is based to [local-crontab](https://github.com/UnitedIncome/local-crontab) by [UnitedIncome](https://github.com/UnitedIncome) with some bugfixs.
+This project is based to [local-crontab](https://github.com/UnitedIncome/local-crontab) by [UnitedIncome](https://github.com/UnitedIncome) with some bug fixes.

+I added the possibility to convert a crontab, in a local timezone, into an UTC crontab, but only for hour and day parts.
+This feature is useful to automate some simple convertions, but it is necessary a "_dst check_" program (external) to maintain the sync during the year with original local timezone.
+This feature in not available to online converter.

 ## Use it online!
 Check it out at [sonic0.github.io/local-crontab-web-converter](https://sonic0.github.io/local-crontab-web-converter)